 Being an entrepreneur today is vastly different than it was 20 years ago.
 Today, each of us has access to more capital, more technological tools, more information, more talent, and more computational power than the CEOs of the world’s biggest companies did just two decades ago.
 Steven Kotler, co-author of "Bold: How to Go Big, Create Wealth and Impact the World," explains the basic tenets of what he and Peter Diamandis call "exponential entrepreneurship."

-Exponential entrepreneurs also know that scarcity-minded, closed business models ultimately fail, and open platforms ultimately win.
-Exponential entrepreneurs experiment constantly and have a deep sense of curiosity about a group of exponentially growing technologies:
+Exponential entrepreneurs also know that scarcity-minded, closed business models ultimately fail, and open platforms eventually win.
+Exponential entrepreneurs constantly experiment and have a deep sense of curiosity about a group of exponentially growing technologies: